 In accordance with the Child and Adult Care Food Program (CACFP), only food prepared and served at our school is served to children.
 No outside food or food brought from home may be served.
 We do not force children to eat, but encourage and role model healthy eating habits with children.
 If your child has any special dietary considerations or food allergies, please let our staff know so that we can work with your family to meet your child’s needs.

 Children love helping mom and dad in the kitchen, yet sometimes the job might be too much for the little ones to handle and you just don’t have that much time to prepare.
 The hassles of making sure kids are ready, laundry is done, homework is done, and dinner is done can be overwhelming...
 However, there is a solution!
-By clicking on Meal of the Day, we will take simple ingredients and combine them to create an awesome meal that is kid friendly and quick in time!
+By clicking on Recipes for Healthy Kids, we will take simple ingredients and combine them to create an awesome meal that is kid friendly and quick in time!
 Down below you will find helpful hints that allow you to safely and easily include you young ones in the preparation of Meal Time Fun!

 Practice good hygiene.

 Make sure kids always wash their hands before cooking.
 Also have them help clean the kitchen before preparing any food!